hungche878/agolwrite/README.md

 # esrijs
-My first Esri JS Map
+My Esri Js Map reading and writing to AGOL